House Calls: The Big Brother Talk Show: Guest hosts

 Beginning with Big Brother: All-Stars, House Calls has featured guest hosts alongside Gretchen Massey.
 During Big Brother: All-Stars and Big Brother 8 guest hosts would host for one episode up to an entire week with few regular guest hosts returning during the season multiple times.
 Starting with Big Brother 9 there were four main guest hosts with one hosting a different day with the exception of Dick Donato who hosted two days a week.

 Cancellation

-It was announced before Big Brother 11 premiered July 9, 2009 that House Calls had been canceled, due to the fact the show could not find a sponsor.
-The evicted BB11 houseguests appeared on Inside Dish with Ross Matthews after their evictions during the 2009 season.
+It was announced before Big Brother 11 premiered July 9, 2009, that House Calls had been canceled, due to the fact the show could not find a sponsor.
+The evicted BB11 houseguests appeared on Inside Dish with Ross Mathews after their evictions during the 2009 season.
 There was no direct affiliate to interview the evicted housemates during Big Brother 12 and Big Brother 13, but beginning with the 14th season, Big Brother 11 and 13 contestant Jeff Schroeder interviewed the evicted houseguests on CBS's website.